 Census metropolitan areas (CMAs) are commonly used to compare cities across Canada, as they are cities with a population of 100,000 or more with at least 50,000 people living in the core.
-Here is a table that lists all 33 CMAs in 2016 and their respective populations.
-Census agglomerations (CAs) are towns with a population of at least 10,000 and there are 117 CAs in Canada.
-The map below shows all CAs and CMAs:
+Census agglomerations (CAs) are towns with a population of at least 10,000 and there are 111 CAs (2021) in Canada.
+The map below shows all CAs and CMAs in 2016:

 Comparing neighbourhoods in a city or town usually involves looking at census tracts (CTs) as each CT has a population of 2,500 - 8,000.
 For example, the Glebe neighbourhood in Ottawa is covered by 3 CTs out of the 271 CTs in Ottawa-Gatineau.
 It's worth noting that CTs are roughly neighbourhood-sized but do not reflect what people who live in a city would describe as a city neighbourhood.
 In other words, there is no single CT that has the same boundaries as The Glebe, or Hintonburg, or Sandy Hill in Ottawa.

 Dissemination areas (DAs) fit within CTs and are the smallest geography for which we have data.
 Using the Glebe example from above, the CT 0016.00 in the Glebe contains 7 DAs.

 Census geography shapefiles for all of Canada are accessible from both Scholars GeoPortal and Statistics Canada directly for 2001, 2006, 2011, 2016 and 2021.

 If you would like census geography shapefiles for Ottawa-Gatineau only, we have those available for direct download (you'll need to be a Carleton student, faculty or staff to access them).